 It remains to be seen how Canada’s courts will interpret business interruption policies and their application to COVID-19 losses, but we will continue to monitor the situation on behalf of our clients and provide updates as they occur.

-If you are involved in insurance litigation resulting from the effects of COVID-19 on your business or expect to be, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you are involved in insurance litigation resulting from the effects of COVID-19 on your business or expect to be, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 Please contact us by calling 416-916-1387 or connect online for a consultation.